Hi, I'm Dr. Janelle Louis

 My mom told me that, had she understood prenatal and maternal influences, and the fact that adverse childhood experiences increase the risk for mental and physical health concerns, she would've done things differently.

-She would have done whatever it took to shield her children from exposure to the stressful environment in which we were raised during our early years and to protect us from the increased risk that we now carry for anxiety, depression, PTSD, substance abuse, cardiovascular disease, Crohn’s disease, ulcerative colitis, rheumatoid arthritis, lupus, Hashimoto’s thyroiditis, infertility, uterine fibroids, and the list goes on.
+She would have done whatever it took to shield her children from exposure to the stressful environment in which we were raised during our early years and to protect us from the increased risk that we now carry for anxiety, depression, PTSD, substance abuse, cardiovascular disease, inflammatory bowel disease, rheumatoid arthritis, lupus, Hashimoto’s thyroiditis, infertility, uterine fibroids, and the list goes on.

 When I heard my mom say these words, “I would do whatever it took,” it had an effect on me.